OneKey-Network/addressability-framework/dsp-api.md

 # Transmission Overview

+## Definitions
 A Transmission is the act of sharing Prebid SSO Data (Pseudonymous-Identifiers and Preferences) between two Contracting Parties of Prebid SSO: the Sender and the Receiver.

+The Sender send a Transmission Request and the Receiver send back a Transaction Response.

 ```mermaid
 flowchart LR